 Intrepid guests may find opportunities for backcountry jeep tours, rock climbing up Independence Pass, paragliding over Aspen Mountain, balloon rides, river rafting with Blazing Adventures and horseback riding day trips.
 In addition to whitewater rafting, guests can explore the river on a kayaking adventure.
 You can even plan a kid-friendly paintball party in Snowmass or a Frisbee golf game atop Aspen Mountain or in Snowmass.

 History buffs can learn about Aspen’s silver mining days by taking a mine tour or a walking tour of Aspen’s West End neighborhood presented by the Aspen Historical Society.
-And hikers can easily access in-town hiking trails or plan for day-long hikes like Conundrum, up Castle Creek Road or the Sunnyside Trail off of Cemetery Lane.
+And hikers can easily access in-town hiking trails or plan for day-long hikes like Conundrum, up Castle Creek Road, or the Sunnyside Trail with its trail head just off of Cemetery Lane.

 Traditional summer pursuits like golf, fly fishing, tennis, and swimming are all available in the Aspen area, just ask the concierge staff for help in arranging tee times, court reservations or fly-fishing outfitters during your stay.